ToastNumber/puzzle-solver/README.md

 	- `HEIGHT` indicates the height of the puzzle.
 	- `SCRAMBLE` indicates the tiles of the puzzle.
 0 denotes a space.
 See the example below.

+The output will consist of a combination of the four letters `ULDR`.
+- `U` denotes an upwards move, where a tile is moved upwards.
+- `R` denotes a rightwards move.
+- `D` denotes a downwards move.
+- `L` denotes a leftwards move.

 ##Example
 To generate a solution to the following puzzle:
 ```